About SHARP Lab

 Giulia Massenz, Polytechnic of Turin

-is a PhD Candidate in Urban and Regional Development at the Interuniversity Department of Regional and Urban Studies and Planning (DIST) of the Polytechnic of Turin and the University of Turin.
+is an architect and a PhD Candidate in Urban and Regional Development at the Interuniversity Department of Regional and Urban Studies and Planning (DIST) of the Polytechnic of Turin and the University of Turin.
 Her interests lie at the crossroad between minorities rights, urbanity, secularity, and religions with a particular focus on the interplay between the legal sphere and the spatial realm.

 Silvia Omenetto, University La Sapienza